annefou/jupyter_publish/_episodes/03-latex.md

 > repository `research-bazaar-jupyter-2019` using JupyterLab git extension and/or JupyterLab Git Terminal.
 >
 {: .challenge}

+## Additional ipypublish example

+In this short tutorial, all the functionalities of ipypublish are not demonstrated.
+However, feel free to browse the [following example](https://github.com/annefou/ipypublish_example).

 # Combine our Jupyter notebooks and LaTeX documents

 Now we can combine our jupyter notebook and our LaTeX document to generate a single publication ready scientific report.